How to Set cURL Authentication - Full Examples Guide

 Bearer Tokens With cURL

 Bearer tokens are popular authentication methods for modern applications.
-They are tokens generated after the credentials are entered for the first time and used as a header for the requests to authenticate them.
+They are tokens generated after the credentials are entered for the first time and used to pass authorization header for the requests to authenticate them.

-If we go over the previous authentication endpoint on the browser and refresh the page, we'll find the authentication token used with the request headers:
+If we go over the previous authentication endpoint on the browser and refresh the page, we'll find the authorization header used with the HTTP request headers:

 authentication token header on browser developer tools